JetBrains/intellij-platform-gradle-plugin/src/docs/configuration.md

 - `intellij.publish.username` your login at JetBrains plugin repository.
 - `intellij.publish.password` your password at JetBrains plugin repository.
 - `intellij.publish.channel` defines channel to upload, you may use any string here, empty string means default channel.

+*Available in SNAPSHOT only*
+- `intellij.publish.channels` defines several channels to upload, you may use any string here, `default` string means default channel.
 <br/><br/>
 **Default value**: `<empty>`